 New Battery Break In

-New batteries require a break in period of up to 40-cycles.
-The batteries will not have their full capacity during this break in period and may result in longer charging times.
+A new battery will require a break in period of up to 40-cycles.
+The battery will not have full capacity during this break in period and may result in longer charging times.

 AC Power Source